vrtnis/robotics-arxiv-tracker/README.md

 ### **Frequency of Updates**

 The tracker is configured to fetch new data from the arXiv repository daily.
-This means that researchers can always access the most recent papers in their field of interest.